 It uses less power to maintain the signal, ensuring longer battery life for mobile devices.

-Offers a much more reliable connection at a lower cost – ideal for industrial services and consumers alike.
+Birmingham’s 5G mobile network offers a much more reliable connection at a lower cost – ideal for industrial services and consumers alike.